kaleido-io/documentstore-snippets/README.md

 # documentstore-snippets
-Sample code for the Kaledio document store service
+Sample code for the Kaleido document store service